mockingbirdconsulting/mockingbirdconsulting.co.uk/content/blog/2019-12-17-lorawan-gateway-shootout-rak-7240/index.md

 ### The environment in which it will live

-The Conduit is designed to be an out gateway, and comes in a metal housing with an official rating of IP-67.
+The RAK 7240 is designed to be an outdoor gateway, and comes in a metal housing with an official rating of IP-67.

 This casing makes it perfect for outdoor or other challenging environments such as dusty factory floors and rooms that are subject to high humidity.

 ### The different types of connectivity available

 The unlike the [Multitech Conduit](/blog/2019-11-06-lorawan-gateway-shootout-multitech-conduit/), the RAK7240 comes with WiFi, LTE, and Ethernet (over the previously mentioned PoE port) by default, making it a great choice when you're not quite sure what the connectivity looks like at the remote site.

 #### Ethernet (standard networking)